apache/pulsar/site2/website/versioned_docs/version-2.4.0/concepts-schema-registry.md

 > Support for other schema formats will be added in future releases of Pulsar.

-The following example shows how to define an Avro schema using the `GenericSchemaBuilder`, generate a generic Avro schema using `GenericRecordBuilder`, and consume messages into `GenericRecord`.
+The following example shows how to define a Avro schema using the `GenericSchemaBuilder`, generate a generic Avro schema using `GenericRecordBuilder`, and consume messages into `GenericRecord`.

 **Example**